laumadmar/MOMIC_server/index.md

 Since the number of informative ranks is not known, RRA defines the final score for the rank vector r as the minimum of P-values and orders all rank vectors according to their ρ scores.
 The obtained gene list is ranked according to this global score, using the Rank library from the R Basic package.
 The same rank is assigned to those genes with NA score.

 The template for this analysis can be found in the folder IntegrativeAnalysis under the home directory.
-It combines the results from the meta-analysis of microarray expression data obtained following [section 4.A GWES](#transcriptomics.-genome-wide-expression-studies-(gwes)-from-microarray), with the GWAS analysis results obtained following [section 4.C GWAS](#genome-wide-association-analysis-(gwas)).
+It combines the results from the meta-analysis of microarray expression data obtained following [section 4.A GWES](#transcriptomics-genome-wide-expression-studies-gwes-from-microarray), with the GWAS analysis results obtained following [section 4.C GWAS](#genome-wide-association-analysis-gwas).

 ## Enrichment analysis
 <div style="text-align: right"> <a href="#table-of-contents">top</a> </div>